-

 ⚠ Failing either component results in no graduation for the current academic year.
 Retakes are permitted in the next semester.

-All students are expected to wear formal attire for the final exam.
+All students are required to wear formal and professional attire for the Final Exam.
 For male students, this typically includes a dress shirt and trousers (a suit or jacket is optional but recommended).
 Female students are likewise expected to dress in smart, professional clothing.
 Please ensure that your outfit reflects the formality of the occasion.

 Your final degree grade will be calculated as the mathematical average of the following: